vitessio/website/content/en/docs/16.0/user-guides/schema-changes/managed-online-schema-changes.md

 Vitess provides two interfaces to interacting with Online DDL:

 - SQL commands, via `VTGate`
-- Command line interface, via `vtctl`
+- Command line interface, via `vtctlclient`

 Supported interactions are:

 - [Running migrations](../audit-and-control/#running-migrations) (submitting Online DDL requests)
 - [Tracking migrations](../audit-and-control/#tracking-migrations)
+- [Launching a migration](../audit-and-control/#launching-a-migration) or all migrations, if explicitly set to postpone launch.
+- [Completing a migration](../audit-and-control/#completing-a-migration) or all migrations, if explicitly set to postpone completion.
 - [Cancelling a migration](../audit-and-control/#cancelling-a-migration)
 - [Cancelling all pending migrations](../audit-and-control/#cancelling-all-keyspace-migrations)
 - [Retrying a migration](../audit-and-control/#retrying-a-migration)